kenken17/minimal.vim/README.md

 # Intro

-a brutal and straightforward minimalist theme ever. taking inspiration from all over the internet wonderland. i have beeing using this myself for like years now. no issue so far. if found any groups you need and not in it, you can fork it and improve on it.
+a brutal and straightforward minimalist theme ever.
+Taking inspiration from all over the internet wonderland.
+I have beeing using this myself for like years now.
+No issue so far.
+If found any groups you need and not in it, you can fork it and improve on it.

 Theme under: [https://github.com/kenken17/minimal.vim](https://github.com/kenken17/minimal.vim)